halayasar/retouch_practical_work/README.md

 #### Model
 This script defines functions to create an instance of the U-Net model, a convolutional neural network used for image segmentation tasks.
 The model consists of an encoder, which downsamples the input image to extract features, and a decoder, which upsamples the feature map to generate a segmentation map with the same size as the input image.
 A plot of the model can be seen in the plots folder in the repository.

-The "create_encoder_layer" function defines a single layer of the encoder, which includes convolutional and batch normalization layers.
-If it is the first layer of the encoder, a 7x7 convolutional layer is used to process the input image.
-Otherwise, a max pooling layer is used to downsample the feature map.

-The "create_decoder_layer" function defines a single layer of the decoder, which includes a deconvolutional layer, a concatenation layer that merges the feature map from the corresponding encoder layer, and a convolutional layer.
-Spatial dropout and batch normalization layers can be included in the decoder.
-Cropping is performed on the encoder feature map to ensure that it has the same size as the upsampled decoder feature map.

-The "create_unet_model" function creates an instance of the U-Net model with a specific architecture.
-The model includes four encoder layers and three decoder layers.
-The first decoder layer has the smallest size, while the last decoder layer has the same size as the input image.
-The decoder layers also include additional upsampling and cropping layers to match the size of the encoder feature map.
-The model takes an input image of size (224, 224, 3) and produces a segmentation map with the same size.
+The script also defines the architecture of the descriminator and GAN model.
+The descriminator uses the MobileNetV2 architecture after editing its output to generate a binary classification.

 #### loss_functions.py
-This script defines three functions to compute loss functions for a neural network. "get_dice_loss" function returns the Dice loss for binary segmentation tasks.
+This script defines three functions to compute loss functions for a neural network.
+It defines the Dice loss for binary segmentation tasks.
 The function calculates true positive, false positive and false negative rates, and returns the Dice loss which is a measure of how similar the predicted segmentation map is to the true segmentation map.

-"get_balanced_cross_entropy_loss_function" is a function that calculates the cross-entropy loss, which is a commonly used loss function for classification tasks.
-The function returns the average loss over all classes. "get_combined_cross_entropy_and_dice_loss_function" is a function that computes the combined loss of Dice loss and cross-entropy loss.
+The balanced cross entropy loss function is a function that calculates the cross-entropy loss, which is a commonly used loss function for classification tasks.
+The function returns the average loss over all classes.
+These functions are then combined in a combination function that combines loss of Dice loss and cross-entropy loss.
+The script also defines the discriminator and generator losses.

 #### train_model.py
-This script carries out training of the segmentation model.
-The training is done for 100 epochs with the IOU Score and F Score as metrics.
+This script carries out GAN training of the model.
+The training is done for 100 epochs with the FScore (dice index) as a metric.
 All model weights are saved and the best weight is named appropriately.
 The folder containing all the weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).

-#### train_adversarial.py
-This script carries out GAN training.
-The best segmentation model weight is loaded and used in the training.
-The GAN model is trained with each epoch involving training the generator and discriminator alternately, with batches of real and fake images.
-The generator attempts to create realistic fake images, and the discriminator tries to distinguish between the real and fake images.
-This process is repeated for multiple epochs until the discriminator can no longer distinguish between the real and fake images.
-As the segmentation model (generator) is trained, the weights are also saved in a separate folder for the adversarial weights.
-All generator weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).
-A plot of the discriminator model used is in the plots folder in the repository.

 ### Model Evaluation
 Again, the best segmentation model weight after adversarial training is loaded and used to evaluate the model.
-The evaluation, as mentioned, is done with the IOU Score and F Score as metrics.
-There is an evaluation script for before and after the adversarial training to see the effect of adversarial training on the model.
+The evaluation, as mentioned, is done with the FScore as a metric.

 So far, the best evaluation scores obtained are: (preliminary results, not final)
-- before adversarial training:
-loss: 0.1652 - iou_score: 0.4546 - f1-score: 0.5276
+loss: 0.1652 - f1-score: 0.5276

-- after adversarial training:
-loss: 0.3532 - iou_score: 0.6069 - f1-score: 0.667

 Tensorboard logging is performed and all logging folders can be found [here](https://drive.google.com/file/d/12TeeCgwxXRfMW-IJ-SijKOdwZQhV1yo-/view?usp=share_link).
 The training and validation logs are shown below: